LordSnoosh/SEIR2222/work/w10/d2/03-react-handling-input-and-events.md

 - The JS expression (always within curly braces) assigned to an event prop must evaluate to a **function**.
 A function type, **not** a function call (unless that function call returns a function).

-- In native JS, if the event handler function returns `false`, it prevents the default behavior of that event and stops event bubbling (same as calling both the `preventDefault()` & `stopPropagation()` methods).
-However, in React we must call the `preventDefault()` method on React's [Synthetic Event](https://reactjs.org/docs/events.html).
+- React automatically implements event delegation and makes event handling more efficient in a React app by managing events internally - check out React's [Synthetic Event Object](https://reactjs.org/docs/events.html) to learn more.

 ## Using "Controlled Inputs" in React